 Solon's Copse is to be managed on a coppice-with-standards basis, a third coppiced and thinned every five years, so that a fifteen-year rotation is established favouring oak standards, hazel and other native coppice trees.
 Some overstorey trees will need to be felled at intervals.
 This work is subject to Conservation Area and Felling Licence consents and conditions.
 Work should only be carried out by experienced staff or contractors with chainsaw certificates, primarily by handworks.
 Felled material is to be left in situ as habitat piles, or removed by hand as firewood or poles, due to the limitations of access.
 Where, exceptionally, a timber tree has to be removed, extraction by an experienced horse logging contractor should be considered.
-In the light of the Ash Die back it is- may not be not prudent to replant trees like for like.
-Other native species of trees te- may be planted expanding to expand the range of trees in the park- future proofing its-resilience if another species is targeted by disease.
-Where possible felled trees are to be utilised in the park e.g. signposts for nature signs.
+In the light of Ash Die back it - may not be not prudent to replant trees like for like.
+Other native species of trees - may be planted to expand the range of trees - future proofing resilience if another species is targeted by disease.
+Where possible felled trees are utilised in the park e.g. signposts for nature signs.
+In managing ash trees within our parks, we will only undertake replanting where there is evidence of natural resilience to ash dieback, ensuring the long-term health and sustainability of the trees in Simmons Park.